fjuma/a2a-java/README.md

     ...
 };

-// Create the client using ClientFactory
+// Create the client using the builder
-ClientFactory clientFactory = new ClientFactory(clientConfig);
-Client client = clientFactory.create(agentCard, consumers, errorHandler);
+Client client = Client
+        .from(finalAgentCard)
+        .addStreamConsumers(consumers)
+        .streamErrorHandler(streamingErrorHandler)
+        .build();
 ```

 #### Configuring Transport-Specific Settings

-Different transport protocols can be configured with specific settings using `ClientTransportConfig` implementations.
+Different transport protocols can be configured with specific settings using specific `ClientTransportConfig` implementations.
 The A2A Java SDK provides `JSONRPCTransportConfig` for the JSON-RPC transport and `GrpcTransportConfig` for the gRPC transport.

 ##### JSON-RPC Transport Configuration